-On December 11, 2013, the commission will consider for proposal the executive director's recommended EI SIP revision for the 2008 Eight-Hour Ozone Standard (Non-Rule Project No. 2013-016-SIP-NR).
-This SIP revision would satisfy the Federal Clean Air Act (FCAA), §§172 and 182 requirements for the HGB and DFW nonattainment areas under the 2008 eight-hour ozone standard.
-The proposed SIP revision includes emissions inventories for ozone precursors (volatile organic compounds and nitrogen oxides) from point, area, on-road mobile, non-road mobile, and biogenic emissions source categories.
+On July 2, 2014, the commission adopted the EI SIP revision for the 2008 Eight-Hour Ozone Standard (Non-Rule Project No. 2013-016-SIP-NR).
+This SIP revision satisfies the Federal Clean Air Act (FCAA), §172 and §182 requirements for the HGB and DFW nonattainment areas under the 2008 eight-hour ozone standard.
+The SIP revision includes 2011 emissions inventories for ozone precursors (volatile organic compounds and nitrogen oxides) from point, area, on-road mobile, non-road mobile, and biogenic emissions source categories as the base year emissions inventories for the HGB and DFW areas.
 The nonattainment area base year EI submission is due no later than 24 months from the July 20, 2012 effective date of designations under the 2008 eight-hour ozone standard, July 20, 2014.

 - Appendix A: Characterization of Oil and Gas Production Equipment and Develop a Methodology to Estimate Statewide Emissions